-Figure 3: Energy distributions of the contributions to the total interaction energy stemming from the EDA on 100 geometries on a) the minimum (Min) and c) the maximum (Max) of the free-energy profile.
+Figure 3: Energy distributions of the contributions to the total interaction energy stemming from the EDA on 190 (194) geometries on a) the minimum (Min) and c) the maximum (Max) of the free-energy profile.
 Averages and standard deviations of the distributions obtained at Min b) and Max d).
 The percentages are relative to the overall attractive component to the interaction energy.
-Electrostatic and van der Waals energies (sum of Pauli, induction and dispersion components) are also shown.
+Electrostatic and non-electrostatic energies (sum of Pauli, induction and dispersion components) are also shown.

 It is interesting to analyze which atoms and chemical groups of cisplatin and the DOCP membrane are more relevant for each interaction type.
 Specifically, we studied the correlation between the value of each energy component and the interatomic distances between cisplatin and the bilayer.
 It is assumed that these energy terms follow the classical mechanical dependency with the inverse of the interatomic distance $(1/r^n)$.
 Thus, we have computed the linear correlation coefficient of the electrostatic, induction, dispersion and Pauli energies with respect to 1/r, $1/r^4$, $1/r^6$ and $1/r^{12}$, respectively.
-In order to assess the influence of the different functional groups of the DOPC molecule we have divided it into four different moleties, namely choline, phosphate, glycerol and oleyl.
+In order to assess the influence of the different functional groups of the DOPC molecule we have divided it into four different moieties, namely, choline, phosphate, glycerol and oleyl.
 Figure 4 shows the absolute values of the three most prominent correlation coefficients corresponding to the distance between each cisplatin atom type and each atom of the DOPC moieties.
 The values of the correlation coefficients for all the interatomic distances are listed in the Supporting Information.
-Noticeably, in the region of the minimum the electrostatic and the induction components present relatively strong correlations (between 0.5 and 0.65) that are spread across the different pairwise interactions between cisplatin and the choline group, indicating a similar participation of these interactions to the overall electrostatic and inductive components.
-On the other hand, the Pauli component presents a strongly localized correlation (whose coefficient amounts to 0.71) upon the Pt - choline pair, in particular in regard with the distance between the Pt atom and the nitrogen of the choline group (Table S4).
+Noticeably, in the region of the minimum the electrostatic and the induction components present relatively strong correlations (between 0.5 and 0.68) that are spread across the different pairwise interactions between cisplatin and the choline group, indicating a similar participation of these interactions to the overall electrostatic and inductive components.
+On the other hand, the Pauli component presents a strongly localized correlation (whose coefficient amounts to 0.73) upon the Pt - choline pair, in particular in regard with the distance between the Pt atom and the nitrogen of the choline group (Table S4).
 The dispersion component of the interaction energy does not show a strong correlation with any pairwise distance, but instead the correlation coefficients are uniformly distributed throughout the four moieties of DOPC, indicating that the dispersion interaction is not dominated by any particular pairwise interaction between cisplatin and DOPC.
-The situation is different when linear correlations are analyzed at the center of the membrane (Max region), where cisplatin is close the oleyl non-polar tails of the DOPC molecule.
+The situation is different when linear correlations are analyzed at the center of the membrane (Max region), where cisplatin is close the oley non-polar tails of the DOPC molecule.
 It can be concluded from Figure 4 (bottom) that neither of the attractive components of the interaction energy present strong correlations with a specific pairwise distance, unlike in the case of the Min region, where the cisplatin molecule was surrounded by the polar heads (choline, phosphate and glycol moieties) of the DOPC molecules.
 This indicates that these energy components are not strongly influenced by any particular pairwise interaction when cisplatin is at the center of the bilayer.
-The only exception is represented by the Pauli repulsive component, for which relatively strong correlation coefficients (between 0.50 and 0.65) are found when considering its dependence on the pairwise distances between the cisplatin atoms and the oleyl atoms of the DOPC molecules, a result in agreement with the short-range character of these repulsive interactions.